MMartinelli-hub/GutBrainIE_Pipeline/README.md

 ### PubTator Format

 The PubTator format is a widely used format for storing biomedical text annotations, providing both raw text and labeled entities.
-In the GutBrainIE Pipeline, the PubTator format has been customized to include entity annotations and relations, allowing for an integrated representation of extracted knowledge.
+In the GutBrainIE Pipeline, the PubTator format has been customized to include entity and relation predictions, allowing for an integrated representation of extracted knowledge.
 The customized structure includes:

 - **Document ID**: The PubMed ID (PMID) of the document.
 - **Title**: The title of the document.